 In the past, designing the built environment was generally considered to be more of an “art” than a “science.”
 But State of Place™ has now not only quantified walkability – a critical component of what customers are increasingly demanding of places — but also its economic impact.
 Providing both a rating and a diagnosis, State of Place™ is an empirically-based tool that makes it easier and more cost effective to identify quality places and make them better – from a triple bottom line (people, planet, and profit) perspective.

 What is the “bottom line” of State of Place™?

 For increasingly cash-strapped and budget-constrained municipalities, businesses, and organizations, it is imperative to get the most “bang for your buck.”
 State of Place™ highlights the most cost-efficient, effective way to 1) improve a neighborhood’s walkability – based on its assets and existing conditions – and 2) enhance economic development.
 The State of Place™ index gives stakeholders the power to identify the highest impact leverage points to improve a place’s triple bottom line!

 How does State of Place™ work?

 Why use State of Place™

-Place Rating: Based on a neighborhood’s overall score, State of Place™ categorizes it into one of five walkability levels.
+State of Place™ categorizes places based on its overall place quality and walkability.
 Tied to economic performance, State of Place™ serves as a “credit” rating for neighborhoods, whereby investors and lenders can make more informed decisions that correspond to their risk levels and underwriting standards.
 The State of Place™ Index can also serve as a branding and place differentiation tool.

 The State of Place™ Index not only measures how walkable a neighborhood is, it also identifies why it is or is not walkable, by identifying its built environment assets and needs.
 Planning agencies, advocacy groups, and place managers can create a customized plan to enhance walkability and place quality based on what their community needs most.